psarando/shire-reckoning/Middle-earth-simulation.md

 starting with Elenya on the first day of the Second Age (S.A.).
 Appendix D states that "in Númenor calculation started with S.A.
 1", and though this is mainly a reference to the calculation of leap-days, it may also apply to the calculation of weekdays.
+Conveniently (and perhaps intentionally), reckoning the weekdays of Gondor's calendars in this manner allows its weekdays to sync up with the Shire Calendar's weekdays during the events of the narrative, in the 2nd half of III 3018 and the 1st half of III 3019 (a.k.a. the "Great Years" of the War of the Ring).

 ### Synchronize settings